n-tropy247/stdlinux_config/README.md

 cd neofetch-6.1.0
 neofetch
 ```
-* Feel free to alias neofetch to be available globally in your `.bashrc' file:
+* Feel free to alias neofetch to be available globally in your `.bashrc` file:
 ```bash
 alias neofetch="~/neofetch-6.1.0/neofetch"
 ```

+## vim
+* A fair amount of people haven't used vim before, so I'll give the basic commands here.
+* To create a file, or edit and existing one, simply enter `vi filename` into your terminal.
+* When in vim, you'll to to hit the INSERT key on your keyboard to begin typing your files contents.
+* When you are done, hit ESC to exit insert mode, then enter `:wq` to save and exit the file.
+* The `:` enters vim's internal command-line, and `wq` tells vim to "write and quit"
+* vim offers a lot of extensibility and neovim offers even more, so feel free to play around.
+* Using this guide will result in an nvim setup that checks code errors from within nvim before you exit.

 ## git
 * Already installed on stdlinux